peterjlambert/lockdownopenmic/src/index.md

 ---
 title: "Lockdown Open Mic - A virtual open mic for the lockdown generation"
-description: A rag tag group of musicians and performers across the World, borne of the Covid-19 pandemic and lockdowns who meet every Tuesday night on the internet to sing songs to eachother.
+description: A rag tag group of musicians and performers across the World, borne of the Covid-19 pandemic and lockdowns who met every Tuesday night on the internet to sing songs to eachother.
 layout: "layouts/home.html"
 showSiteHeader: true
 showSitefooter: true